thirdgen88/ignition-docker/docs/README.md

 Specify the full path to your gateway backup file in the `-v` bind-mount argument.
 The container will start up, restore the backup, and then restart.

+## Using `docker-compose`

+For examples and guidance on using the Ignition Docker Image alongside other services with Docker Compose, take a look at the [ignition-examples](https://github.com/thirdgen88/ignition-examples) repo on GitHub.

 ## Container Customization

 _New with 7.9.10 Docker image as of 2018-12-29!_